zahidaz/awesome-learning-stuff/README.md

 # Awesome free Learning stuff [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-In this Money, Money!!! world, Here we have compiled a list of free and awesome resources I found really informative. we have tried hard to list real and useful stuff here.
+In this Money, Money!!! world, Here we have compiled a list of free and awesome resources we found really informative.
+We have tried hard to list real and useful stuff here.

 # EVEREY ONE IS WELCOME TO CONTRIBUTE